derrod/legendary/README.md

   --disable-patching    Do not attempt to patch existing installation
                         (download entire changed files) --download-only, --no-install
-                        Do not intall app and do not run prerequisite installers after download --update-only         Only update, do not do anything if specified app is not installed
+                        Do not install app and do not run prerequisite installers after download --update-only         Only update, do not do anything if specified app is not installed